advantech-EdgeAI/.github/profile/README.md

-## Hello AI.
-This is Advantech.
+## Bridging the Gap with Innovation Solution Pilot (ISP)

-This is Advantech, a leading innovator in IPC solutions, spanning from servers to edge devices.
-Over the decades, we've worked together with our partners and users to unlock limitless possibilities across diverse industries.
-Now, as we step into the exciting world of AI, we’re continuing to push boundaries—making our computers smarter and bridging the gap between humans and machines.
+Advantech is a global leader in IPC solutions, spanning from servers to edge devices.
+As we step into the exciting world of AI, we are focused on making edge computing smarter and bridging the gap between humans and machines.
+At the heart of this mission is the Innovation Solution Pilot (ISP).

-Built on NVIDIA’s powerful AI software and toolkits, our Advantech Solution Pilot offers a series of production-ready software solutions designed to supercharge edge devices with AI capabilities.
-Whether it’s optimizing industrial processes, enhancing smart city solutions, or driving innovation in other fields, Advantech Solution Pilot empowers edge computing to thrive in a wide range of scenarios.

-Looking for tech support or have a business inquiry?
-Let’s talk: [Contact Form](https://www.advantech.com/en/form/2bcb7004-44e9-4e70-9ef0-520f326e6141?callback=f51f1493-33ae-43e5-8172-cb8055499ec1)
+### The Foundation: NVIDIA & Advantech ISP

+Innovation Solution Pilot (ISP) is a suite of production-ready software services designed to supercharge our MIC-AI series.
+ISP takes NVIDIA's powerful AI software and toolkits as a foundation and enhances them with Advantech’s unique add-on features to make them easier to set up and deploy.

+By bridging NVIDIA’s raw GPU performance with our industrial-grade hardware, ISP empowers edge computing to thrive across diverse industries, from optimizing industrial processes to enhancing smart city solutions.

 ![image](https://github.com/user-attachments/assets/6b600216-7ef6-468c-9379-e8dc0aa943dc)

-### Meet Our AI Boxes 📦

-The MIC-AI series delivers compact, industrial-grade edge AI solutions accelerated by NVIDIA Jetson for high GPU performance.
-From video analytics in safety, transportation, and manufacturing to rugged systems for heavy machinery and smart city applications, MIC-AI brings AI to the edge.

-### Work with Advantech Solution Pilot 🛩️
+### ISP Service Portfolio 🛩️

-Advantech Solution Pilot is an AI platform built on the MIC-AI series, offering an intuitive and flexible SDK compatible with JetPack 6.0 and above.
-The platform includes:
+The Innovation Solution Pilot ecosystem consists of six specialized projects designed to empower edge intelligence:

-- **Edge Agent**: A user-friendly drag-and-drop interface that supports integration with multi-modal LLMs, Text-To-Speech (TTS), prompt templates, and digital input/output sensors.
+- **Edge Agent**: An interactive sandbox built on NVIDIA Agent Studio that simplifies the integration of multi-modal LLMs, Text-To-Speech (TTS), and live sensors via a user-friendly drag-and-drop interface.

-- **AMR DevKit**: Deploys intelligent, self-navigating robots for automation in industries like manufacturing, logistics, healthcare, and more.

-- **VSS**: A reference architecture for Jetson Thor that enables automated video understanding and real-time alerting through advanced VLM reasoning.

-- **AI NVR**: Accelerated by NVIDIA’s advanced deep learning AI video analytics, it features capabilities like object detection, face recognition, and license plate recognition.
+- **AI NVR**: A video analytics application built using NVIDIA Metropolis Microservices for Jetson, featuring object detection, face recognition, and specialized tools like Video Storage Toolkit (VST).

+- **VSS**: A reference architecture utilizing NVIDIA Cosmos Reason 1.1 VLM to enable contextualized video summarization, natural language Q&A, and real-time alerting.

+- **AMR DevKit**: The "Body" of our robotics suite; it provides a stable hardware-integration foundation with pre-configured drivers for GMSL cameras and LiDAR, along with accurate 3D URDF models.

+- **AMR Perceptor**: The "Brain" extension for the DevKit; it adds high-level intelligence using NVIDIA TensorRT-accelerated models (like YOLOv8) and Llama.cpp to provide 3D object detection and natural language reasoning.

+- **AMR ReMEmbR**: The "Memory" layer; built on the NVIDIA ReMEmbR workflow, it allows robots to build semantic maps and store environmental data in a vector database for long-term spatial memory.

+### Powered by MIC-AI 📦

+All ISP services are optimized for the MIC-AI series, our compact, industrial-grade edge AI systems accelerated by NVIDIA Jetson.
+Whether you are working on rugged heavy machinery or smart city video analytics, ISP and MIC-AI provide the performance and flexibility needed for the modern edge.

+Interested in collaborating or need technical support?
+[Contact Our Team](https://www.advantech.com/en/form/2bcb7004-44e9-4e70-9ef0-520f326e6141?callback=f51f1493-33ae-43e5-8172-cb8055499ec1)